yadenis/DCO-Comment-Attachment/readme.txt

 1. Examples of attachment types.
 2. A commenting form with an attachment field.
 3. List of comments in the admin panel.
-4. Screen for editing a comment in the admnin panel.
+4. Screen for editing a comment in the admin panel.
 5. Plugin settings page.
 6. An example of a lightbox with the Simple Lightbox plugin.